ChloeL-E/msp1/README.md

     -   #### Hero Images
         * There is a striking hero image on each webpage to attract the attention of the user.
         * Each hero image, apart from the hero image on the Booking Page, have a hero zoom animation applied.
+The zoom animation was removed from the Booking Page as it detracted from the booking enquiry form.

         ![Hero Image example](documentation/hero_readme.jpeg)

     -   #### Home page

-        * The Our Story section that is found on the Home page will allow the user to see the Spas' ethos, with the aim to show the benefits to the resotative treatments and some self-indulgence.
+        * The Our Story section that is found on the Home page will allow the user to see the Spas' ethos and important information, with the aim to show the benefits to the resotative treatments and some self-indulgence.
 There are 3 images to add visual appeal and interest to the page, whilst also showcasing the Spa.
         * The user will see the value of a luxury Spa experience and will consider making a booking enquiry via the site.

        ![Home page](documentation/home_page.jpeg)